RobbeDHondt/Kelvin-Helmholtz-CMfAA/SimCode/SimReport.md

 When using the 'tvdmu' flux-scheme, we should also set 'typeentropy'.

+### Possible settings to play with

+* spin the other way around
+* change pressure
+* change velocity top, bottom
+* sine pattern

 ### Grid refinement

 It is possible to do the refinement according to the vorticity.
 Now it is only based on the four (or